Nuuttif/ChatServer/README.md

 mvn package
 ```

-Running the server needs 3 arguments:
+Running the server requires 3 arguments:
 - Path and file name to a database (database doesn't have to exist, database is created in the given path with the given name)
 - HTTPS certificate path and file name
 - Password of the certificate